nicehash/NiceHashMiner/README.md

 Usage of this version is exactly like the vanilla version.

 Bitcoin donations are always appreciated!
-3EsSZgWVBBJMY2DxQxLFJpvDomiiGAn5Co
+I'm just a student doing this part time 3EsSZgWVBBJMY2DxQxLFJpvDomiiGAn5Co

+If you run into any issues open an [Issue](https://github.com/DillonN/NiceHashMiner/issues) and I'll help as soon as I can

 ### Changes